 Production phase

 On the January 2014, we started the production phase in which the aim was to operate the service at production level quality.
 In order to achieve this, the initial infrastructure was expanded to include 6 VMs on the ~Okeanos Cloud.
-On February 2014 we deployed a testing infrasture at AUTH and we formalized a release circle in which daily updates are tested on the testing infrastructure and biweekly a new release is installed on the production infrastructure.
+On February 2014 we deployed a testing infrastructure at AUTH and we formalized a release circle in which daily updates are tested on the testing infrastructure and biweekly a new release is installed on the production infrastructure.

 Mini project closure report